Last updated November 12th, 2018.

 As such, you’re unlikely to encounter any big problems when dealing with the government or land office.

-Several large, well-established property developers exist in the Philippines.
-Businesses such as Megaworld and SM Land have dozens of successful projects under their belts.
+Several established property developers exist in the Philippines.
+Businesses like Megaworld and SM Land have dozens of successful projects under their belts.

 Construction and service quality is generally good from these type of firms.
 Manila even has internationally branded residences such as a Trump Tower and a Westin Residences.
 These brands don’t just let anyone build a project under their name.